-The Director of Campus Safety (601-974-1180) The Dean of Students (601-974-1200)
+The Director of Campus Safety (601-974-1180) The Vice President and Dean of Students (601-974-1200)

 After one of these representatives has been contacted, that representative must inform the college's Title IX Coordinator that a potential violation has occurred.
-In compliance with federal and state guidance, the Title IX Coordinator will initiate an initial investigation proceed per the college's Sexual Misconduct Policy.
+In compliance with federal and state guidance, the Title IX Coordinator will review the details of the situation and assess immediate safety concerns, share supportive measures, explain formal and informal options, and provide referrals to additional resources.